Stephanie Harlowe / 24 min

 The case drew sustained international media coverage, and the McCann family and their travelling companions faced intense scrutiny, including unfounded tabloid allegations.
 In 2008, Express Newspapers paid damages and issued apologies to the McCanns and their friends over false claims regarding Madeleine's disappearance.
 The McCanns testified before the UK's Leveson Inquiry into press conduct in 2011.

-In 2020, German prosecutors named Christian Brückner as their prime suspect in the presumed abduction and killing of Madeleine McCann, stating they believe she is dead; as of the source material, no charges in relation to Madeleine's disappearance had been formalised against him.
+In 2020, German prosecutors named Christian Brückner as their prime suspect in the presumed abduction and killing of Madeleine McCann, stating that they believed she was dead; at the time covered by the account, no related charge had been formalised against him.
 Madeleine McCann's whereabouts remain unknown.

 Key facts